 - A description of the proposed project, including proposed activities, project timetable, expected tangible outcomes, etc. (3 pages)

 - Detailed budget and budget narrative.
-Please see the Excel budget worksheet for details regarding expenditures.
+Please see the budget worksheet (.xlsx) for details regarding expenditures.
 (2 pages)

-Grant awardees will be announced at the International Connections Reception on March 7, 2019.
+Grant awardees will be announced at the International Connections Reception.

 Global Affairs encourages applications for proposals that: